jausegar/openair/README.md

             TX packets 426942  bytes 35904185 (35.9 MB)
             TX errors 0  dropped 0 overruns 0  carrier 0  collisions 0

-We need to add a few virtual things.
-Here’s the commands I use:
+In order to access to the different interfaces in the EPC, we need to add a few virtual interfaces.
+Here you have the commands used (take into account this interfaces IP are not the proper ones):

     sudo ifconfig ens33:0 172.66.1.113 up  # For the HSS side of S6a
     sudo ifconfig ens33:11 172.66.1.111 up # For the MME side of S6a
+    ...

 After this, my ifconfig looks like:

     ens33: flags=4163<UP,BROADCAST,RUNNING,MULTICAST>  mtu 1500